blackTieV2/TracingBoard/Papers/L&D/Preparing for the Master's Chair.md

 ### Tyler’s Toast – **Catch the eye of the Tyler** before this toast to make sure he is prepared.

 Summoned by a Double-knock!
 Ensure Tyler is well versed with both the wording and Fire technique.
+This is dependent on the practice of your lodge.
+Your lodge may only Knock Once and not answered by your wardens.
+Check with your Lodge DC

 **Actions**